nimakam/universal-identity/README.md

 ### 🆔🧩 Digital identity fragmentation

-- 🙍‍♀️🧩 Broken consumer experiences - So many passwords, issues with personal data management and privacy, friction and limitations across services/devices/ecosystems/use-cases.
+- 🙍‍♀️🧩 Broken consumer experiences - So many passwords, issues with personal data management and privacy, friction and limitations across services, devices, ecosystems and use-cases.
-- 🏢🙍‍♀️✅ Enterprise validation and verification challenges - Multi-trillion dollar IAM and Identity Verification industries as a result.
+- 🏢🙍‍♀️✅ Enterprise verification challenges - Multi-billion dollar IAM and Identity Verification industries formed as a result.
 - 📱🧪 Innovation roadblocks - Fragmented identity silos, each controlled by a large player, adds significant friction to adoption of innovative new services.
 - 🏢🧩 Broken business models- Allows certain players to lock consumers and businesses in, such that innovative business models cannot emerge, preventing others to capture any of their own value.